toddcf/code-snippets/video/iframe-ratio.md

 1. Create a container to hold the iframe.
 (In this example, it is called `.iframe-container`.)
 2. Paste the YouTube embed code inside.
 3. Add `class="iframe-container__iframe"` to the iframe tag itself.
 4. Delete `frameborder="0"` from the iframe tag.
+(This will be handled by CSS `border: none`.)
-(This will be handled by CSS.)
+5. Delete `scrolling="no"`.
+(This will be handled by CSS `overflow: hidden`.)
-5. If you do not want recommended videos to appear when your video stops playing, add `?rel=0` to the end of the video's URL.
+6. If you do not want recommended videos to appear when your video stops playing, add `?rel=0` to the end of the video's URL.

 ```
 <div class="iframe-container">